Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/overview-office-deployment-tool.md

 When running the ODT, you provide the location of the configuration file and define which  *mode*  the ODT should run in:

 - To download Microsoft 365 Apps products and languages, use **download** mode.
 Example: `setup.exe /download downloadconfig.xml`.
 When you download Office to a folder that already contains that version of Office, the ODT will conserve your network bandwidth by downloading only the missing files.
-For example, if you use the ODT to download Office in English and German to a folder that already contains Office in English, only the German language pack will be downloaded.
+For example, if you use the ODT to download Office in English and German to a folder that already contains Office in English, only the German language pack is downloaded.

 - To install the downloaded Microsoft 365 Apps products and languages on a client computer, use **configure** mode.
 You also use configure mode to remove and update Office products and languages.
 Example: `setup.exe /configure installconfig.xml`

 - To apply new application preferences to client computers that already have Microsoft 365 Apps installed, use **customize** mode.
-This mode will apply only application preferences, without changing any other deployment settings.
+This mode applies only application preferences, without changing any other deployment settings.
 Example: `setup.exe /customize preferencesconfig.xml`

 - To create an App-V package from the downloaded Microsoft 365 Apps products and languages, use **packager** mode.
 Example: `setup.exe /packager packageconfig.xml`